Welcome

 © Copyright Information:

 Please note that all material within this website is protected under copyright and is for personal use only.
-If you want to use anything for books, magazines, websites etc. please contact me! email: simon_der_flieger (at) yahoo (dot) de
+If you want to use anything for books, magazines, websites etc. please write me an email: simon_der_flieger (at) yahoo (dot) de

 Click on the profile to get a larger version.